Absolutely Perfect Honey Pound Cake

 It’s pretty detailed stuff, but what you learn about baking can be applied to all your recipes, not just cake batter.
 And it’s free here on Baking Sense.

-This variation of my perfected pound cake recipe uses honey to replace some of the granulated sugar.
-While I was baking test cakes for the “sugar” class, I baked a cake using honey instead of sugar.
+While I was baking test cakes for the sugar class, I baked a cake using honey instead of sugar.
 Because I used all honey and no sugar, and didn’t make any other changes to the cake, the cake baked up dense and collapsed a little.
 It looks pretty awful, doesn’t it?

 a Pound cake made with too much honey

-a sliced honey pound cake on a wooden cake plate
+slices of honey pound cake on a white plate.

 If you love this recipe as much as I do, please consider giving it a 5-star review.